David Albright: Work with the IAEA

 A report by Albright was quoted in a June 15, 2008 article in The Washington Post.
 He stated in a leaked copy of a draft report (to be released in full the week of June 15, 2008) that a nuclear weapons smuggling ring—which sold bomb-related parts to Libya, North Korea, and Iran—possessed plans to an advanced nuclear device, compact enough to fit on a ballistic missile used by Iran and a dozen other developing countries.
 It was unknown if these plans had been shared with any regime; and the plans had recently been destroyed.

-Later life
+Institute for Science and International Security

 After retiring from the IAEA, Albright founded and is now President of the non-profit Institute for Science and International Security (ISIS) in Washington, D.C.
-He directs the project work of ISIS, heads its fundraising efforts, and chairs its board of directors.
+He directs the project work of ISIS, which focuses on nuclear nonproliferation, chairs its board of directors, and heads its fundraising efforts.
 In addition, he regularly publishes and conducts scientific research.
 He has written numerous assessments on secret nuclear weapons programs throughout the world.